mam1/Pcon/README.md

 * create and maintain schedules for each channel
 * load/save schedules to SD card

-Because the command processor is implemented by a state machine there is a lot of flexibility in they way tokens can be entered.
-Entering a '?' will display the current state of the fsm and a list of commands and tokens (INT for a integer and STR for a quoted string) valid in that state.
-Commands can be entered individually or strung together.
-If the fsm requires addition information to take an action a prompt will be displayed.
 ####Schedules:
 Schedules are stored on the sd card.
 There are 57 schedule files, one file for each (day,channel) tuple.
 Only the schedules for the current day are loaded into memory (one schedule for each channel).